wfenske/IfdefRevolver/README.md

 ## Dependencies

-IfdefRevolver depends on a number of other tools, some of them tools developed by oursevles, some of them customized third-party tools, and some third-party tools, used as is.
+IfdefRevolver depends on a number of other tools, some of them tools developed by ourselves, some of them customized third-party tools, and some third-party tools, used as is.

 ### Own tools and customized third-party tools